Print

 • Storage:

-• Fridge: Place it in a sealed mason jar and leave it in your fridge if you plan on using it within a few days (3-4).
+• Fridge: Place it in a sealed mason jar and put in the fridge.
+If you plan on using it in the next 3-4 days.

-• Freezer: You can also freeze it in a mason jar – just fill it ALMOST all the way full, but leave a bit of room at the top as the liquid will expand as it freezes and you don’t want a shattered mason jar in your freezer!
+• Freezer: You can also freeze it in a mason jar – just fill it ALMOST all the way full, but leave a little room at the top as the liquid will expand when it freezes and you don’t want a shattered mason jar in your freezer!
 You can also freeze it in silicon ice cube trays if you want smaller frozen portions.